 What happens if your dog eats garlic

-Although we have combed over the symptoms of a dog that has eaten garlic and could well be suffering anaemia or garlic toxicity, keep in mind that he or she might not show these kinds of symptoms right away.
+Although we have combed over the symptoms of a dog that has eaten garlic and could well be suffering anemia or garlic toxicity, keep in mind that he or she might not show these kinds of symptoms right away.

-While smaller, younger, older or just out and out sensitive dogs can certainly react to garlic more immediately and dramatically than the norm, by and large these symptoms will become pronounced over time.
+While smaller, younger, older or just out and out sensitive dogs can certainly react to garlic more immediately and dramatically than the norm, by and large, these symptoms will become pronounced over time.

 That is especially true if your dog has, through some means, been eating garlic as part of his or her diet for a few weeks or months.
 Even small amounts will build and compound the problem.

-Luckily, experts tend to agree that it takes around 25 grams of garlic per kilogram of your dog’s body weight to really begin affecting the bloodstream seriously.
+Luckily, experts tend to agree that it takes around 25 grams of garlic per kilogram of your dog’s body weight to begin affecting the bloodstream seriously.

 Despite this, quite a few pet supplements contain garlic, and while looking for medicines and remedies for your pet, you might discover this and feel rather confused and surprised.